What will you teach your son?

 If you need further assistance in raising a rapist, one need look only to Brock Turner’s dad for more helpful attitudes to impart.
 So you see — no need to birth a sociopath!
 If you follow these simple rules, in a brief twenty years, you too can unleash your failed experiment on unsuspecting women everywhere and destroy countless lives in the process.

-Donna is a freelance writer, actor, director, sound designer, digital editor, behavioral therapist, and professional dilettante living in northern New York.
-She enjoys theater, film, psychopathology, gross overconsumption of caffeine, and hanging out with her toddler.
-You can follow her on Instagram at @shesgotthewritestuff or her author page, Donna Shute, on Facebook.
+Donna is a freelance writer, professional actor, journalist, and dilettante living in San Antonio, TX.
+She enjoys theater, literature, film, and gross overconsumption of caffeine, as well as hanging out with her three little boys.
+You can follow her on Instagram at @realdonnaprovencher or Twitter at @DonnaProvencher.